open-austin/influence-texas/README_DEV.rst

 Basic Commands
 --------------

-All of the basic commands are based off of the following commands for interacting with the docker
+During everyday development, there are a few commands that you'll need to execute to debug, update the database, etc. All of the basic commands are based off of the following commands for interacting with the docker container:
-container:

 - `docker-compose`_: Run generic docker commands in docker containers.